saifeemustafaq/mentorship/cohort_2/lullabhavesh700@outlook.com/Service_Level_Agreement.md

    **Termination process** -- The SLA should define the circumstances under which the agreement can be terminated or will expire.
 The notice period from either side should also be established.

    **Signatures** -- Finally, all stakeholders and authorized participants from both parties must sign the document to show their approval of every detail and process.

+## How to validate SLA levels

+Verifying the provider's service delivery levels is necessary to the enforcement of a service level agreement.
+If the SLA is not being properly fulfilled, then the client may be able to claim the compensation agreed upon in the contract.

+Most service providers make their service-level statistics available through an online portal.
+This allows customer to track whether the proper service level is being maintained.
+If they find it is not, the portal also allows clients to see if they're eligible for compensation.

+These systems and processes are frequently controlled by specialized third-party companies.
+If this is the case, then it is necessary for the third party to also be included in the SLA negotiations.
+This will provide them with clarity about the service levels that should be tracked and explanations of how to track them.

+Tools that automate the capturing and displaying of service-levek performance data are also available.

+## SLAs and indemnification clauses

+An indemnification is a contractual obligation made by one party -- the indemnitor -- to redress the damages, losses and liabilities experienced by another party -- the indemnitee -- or by a third party.
+Within an SLA, an indemnification clause will require the service provider to acknowledge that the customer is not responsible for any costs incurred through violations of contract warranties.
+The indemnification clause will also require the service provider to pay the customer for any litigation costs from third parties that resulted from the contract breach.

+To limit the scope of indemnification, a service provider can:

+• consultant an attorney;

+• limit the number of indemnitees;

+• establish monetary caps for the clause;

+• create time limits; and

+• define the point at which the responsibility of indemnification starts.

+## Performance metrics

+SLAs establish customer expectations regarding the service provider's performance and quality in several ways.
+Some metrics that SLAs may specify include:

+ - Availability and uptime percentage -- The amount of time services are running and accessible to the customer.
+Uptime is generally tracked and reported per calendar month or billing cycle.

+ - Specific performance benchmarks -- Actual performance will be periodically conpared to these benchmarks.

+ - Service provider response time -- The time it takes the service provider to respond to a customer's issue or request.
+A larger service provider may operate a service desk to respond to customer inquiries.

+ - Resolution time -- The time it takes for an issue to be resolved once logged by the service provider.

+Other metrics include the schedule for notification in advance of network changes that kay affect users and general service usage statistics.

+An SLA may specify availability, performance and other parameters for different types of customer infrastructure, such as internal networks, servers and infrastructure components like **uninterruptable power supplies**.

+## Considerations for SLA metrics

+When choosing which performance metrics to include in the SLA, a company should consider the following factors.

+The measurements should motivate the right behavior.
+When defining the metrics, both parties should remember that the metrics' goal is to motivate the appropriate behavior on behalf of the service provider and the customer.

+The metrics should only reflect factors that are within the service provider's reasonable control.
+The measurements should also be easy to collect.
+Furthermore, both parties should resist choosing excessive amounts of metrics or measurements that produce large amounts of data.
+However, including too few metrics can also be a problem, as missing one could make it look like the contract has been breached.

+For the established metrics to be useful, a proper baseline must be established with the measurements set to reasonable and attainable performance levels.
+This baseline will likely be redefined throughout the parties' involvement in the agreement, using the processes specified in the periodic review and change section of the SLA.

+## Earn backs

+An earn back is a provision that may be included in the SLA that allows providers to regain service-level credits if they perform at or above the standard service level for a certain amount of time.
+Earn backs are a response to the standardization and popularity of service-level credits.

+Service-level credits, or, simply, service credits, should be the sole and exclusive remedy available to customers to compensate for service-level failures.
+A service credit deducts an amount of money from the total amount to be paid under the contract if the service provider fails to meet service delivery and performance standards.

+If both parties agree to include earn backs in the SLA, then the process should be defined carefully at the beginning of the negotiation and integrated into the service-level methodology.

+## Penalties: Repercussions for breaking terms

+In addition to establishing performance metrics, an SLA may include a plan for addressing downtime and documentation for how the service provider will compensate customers in the event of contract breach.
+Service credits are a typical remedy.
+For example, service providers might provide credits commensurate with the amount of time they exceeded the SLA's performance penalties at a maximum dollar amount to limit exposure.

+The SLA will also include a section detailing exclusions, that is, situations in which am SLA's guarantees -- and penalties for failing to meet them -- don't apply.
+The list might include events such as natural disasters or terrorist acts.
+This section is sometimes reffered to as a force majeure clause, which aims to excuse the service provider from events beyond itd reasonable control.

+## SLA examples

+There are three basic types of SLAs: customer, internal and vendor service-level agreements.

+A customer service-level agreement is between the provider and an external customer.
+An internal SLA is between the provider an their internal customer -- this could be another organization, department or site.
+Finally, a vendor SLA is between the provider and the vendor.

+Beyond these three types are three other classifications: customer-based, service-based and multi-level SLAs.

+In a customer-based SLA, the customer and service provider come to a negotiated agreement on the services that will be provided.
+For example, a company may negotiate with the IT service provider that manages its billing system to define their specific relationship and expectations in detail.

+In a service-based SLA, all customers working with the service provider receive similar terms.
+For example, a cable TV provider will indicate the services it offers to all its clients as well as the additional services, or channels, that are available as part of the package.

+A multi-level SLA will divide the agreement into various levels that are specific to a series of customers using the service.
+For example, a **software-as-software-as-a-service** provider might offer basic services and support to all customers using a product, but they could also offer different price ranges when buying the product that dictates different service levels.
+These different levels of service will be layered into the multi-level SLA.